How To Find a Job You Will Love And Get Paid For It

 Here are some questions to help you along:

-If you could be, do or have anything in the world what would it be, or where would you be?
+If you could be, do or have anything in the world what would it look like, where would you be, what would you be doing?

 “What we can or cannot do, what we consider possible or impossible, is rarely a function of our true capability.
 It is more likely a function of our beliefs about who we are.”